dyne/dowse/README.md

 # Disclaimer

+Dowse development is supported by: NLNET foundation (2015)
+                                   SIDNfonds   (2015-2016)

 Dowse is Copyright (C) 2012-2016 by the Dyne.org Foundation

 	This source code is free software; you can redistribute it and/or